ThaakirahA/movie-rental-system/SPECIFICATION.md

 Movie Rental System

+---

-## 2. Domain
+# 2. Domain

-Entertainment / Movie Rental Services

-The system belongs to the entertainment domain where users can access and rent movies online instead of visiting a physical rental store.
+The Movie Rental System belongs to the **Entertainment and Media domain**.
+It focuses on providing an online platform where users can browse and rent movies digitally.

+Traditionally, customers had to visit physical movie rental stores to rent movies.
+This system provides a modern digital alternative that allows users to access movie rentals from anywhere through a web application.

+---

-## 3. Problem Statement
+# 3. Problem Statement

-Traditional movie rental stores are becoming less common, and users need an easy and convenient way to browse and rent movies online.
-Many people want quick access to movies without physical travel.
-The Movie Rental System provides a digital solution where users can browse available movies, rent them, and manage their rentals in one platform.
+Many people want a convenient way to browse and rent movies without visiting physical rental stores.
+Traditional movie rental businesses require customers to travel to a store, which is inconvenient and time consuming.

+The Movie Rental System solves this problem by providing an online platform where users can:

+* Browse a catalog of available movies
+* Search for specific movies
+* Rent movies online
+* Manage their rental history

+This system improves accessibility and convenience for users while allowing administrators to manage the movie catalog digitally.

+---

-## 4. Individual Scope
+# 4. Individual Scope

-This project will be developed as an individual system with the following features:
+This project will be developed as an **individual software system**.

-* User registration and login
-* Viewing available movies
-* Searching for movies
-* Renting movies
-* Viewing rented movies
-* Administrator adding, updating, or removing movies

-The system will focus on the core functionality of movie rental and management while keeping the implementation simple and manageable for an individual project.
+The focus of the project is to implement the core functionality of a digital movie rental platform.

-## 5. Users of the System
+The system will include the following features:

-### Customer
+### User Features

+* User registration
-* Register and login
+* User login and authentication
-* Browse movies
+* Browse available movies
-* Search movies
+* Search movies by title or genre
 * Rent movies
+* View rented movies

+### Administrator Features

+* Add new movies to the system
+* Update movie details
+* Remove movies from the catalog
+* Manage movie availability

+The scope of this project is limited to the core features of browsing and renting movies to ensure the system is manageable for an individual developer.

+---

+# 5. Users of the System

+## Customer

+Customers are the primary users of the system.

+They can:

+* Create an account
+* Login to the system
+* Browse available movies
+* Search for movies
+* Rent movies
 * View rental history

-### Administrator
+## Administrator

+Administrators manage the movie catalog and system data.

+They can:

 * Add new movies
 * Update movie information
-* Remove movies
+* Delete movies
 * Manage movie availability

+---

-## 6. Functional Requirements
+# 6. Functional Requirements

-The system must:
+The system must provide the following functionality:

-1. Allow users to create an account.
+1. The system must allow users to register an account.
-2. Allow users to login and logout.
+2. The system must allow users to login and logout.
-3. Display a list of available movies.
+3. The system must display a list of available movies.
-4. Allow users to search for movies.
+4. The system must allow users to search for movies.
-5. Allow users to rent movies.
+5. The system must allow users to rent movies.
-6. Allow users to view rented movies.
+6. The system must store rental information.
+7. The system must allow administrators to add new movies.
-7. Allow administrators to manage the movie catalog.
+8. The system must allow administrators to update movie details.
+9. The system must allow administrators to remove movies.

+---

-## 7. Non-Functional Requirements
+# 7. Non-Functional Requirements

+The system must also satisfy the following non-functional requirements:

+### Usability

-* The system should be easy to use.
+The system should provide a simple and easy-to-use interface for users.

+### Performance

-* The system should load movie information quickly.
+The system should respond quickly to user requests and load movie information efficiently.

+### Security

+User authentication must be implemented to protect user accounts and system data.

+### Availability

-* The system should securely store user information.
+The system should be accessible online through a web browser.

+---

+# 8. Technology Stack

-* The system should be available online.
+The system will be developed using modern web technologies.

+## Frontend

+The frontend application will be built using Angular.
+Angular provides a component-based architecture that helps organize the user interface into reusable components.

+## Backend

+The backend server will be developed using Node.js with Express.js.
+This will handle API requests, business logic, and communication with the database.

+## Database

+The system will use MongoDB to store application data such as users, movies, and rentals.

+The database will be hosted on MongoDB Atlas, a cloud-based database platform that provides secure and scalable data storage.

+## Version Control

+The project will use Git and GitHub for version control and project management.

+---

+# 9. System Overview

+The Movie Rental System follows a web-based architecture where users interact with a frontend web application.

+The system architecture consists of:

+* Angular frontend application
+* Node.js backend API
+* MongoDB database hosted on MongoDB Atlas

+The frontend communicates with the backend using HTTP requests, and the backend processes the requests and interacts with the database to store and retrieve data.